Movements for the United States annexation of Canada: Post–Civil War

 After the American Civil War, several American politicians called for Britain to cede the Province of Canada as reparations for British-built goods and ships which were sold to Confederate citizens.
 This trade was conducted primarily by blockade runners delivering goods to Confederate ports after evading the Union blockade.
 Confederate agents received support from a portion of Canadians and Maritimers throughout the war and used Canada as a base for espionage and to raid border towns, such as in the St. Albans Raid.
 In 1872, the Alabama Claims were resolved by the U.S. being compensated $15.5 million in war reparations by Britain for damages caused by British-built Confederate commerce raiders as part of the 1871 Treaty of Washington, but American attempts to acquire Canada were dropped.

-Proposals to annex Canada by President Donald Trump
+Proposals to annex Canada by Donald Trump

-Starting in December 2024, then President-elect Donald Trump and some of his supporters began expressing support for Canadian annexation into the United States of America as its 51st state.
+In December 2024, then President-elect Donald Trump and some of his supporters began expressing support for annexing Canada and making it the 51st state.
 This came after months of tariff threats on Canadian goods and renewed demands by Trump for Canada to increase its military spending and prioritize border security.
 Political leaders and public opinion in Canada overwhelmingly opposed this idea.
 Trump has continued to make proposals to annex Canada following his inauguration as President of the United States.